drbenvincent/BayesCovertAttention/README.md

 # BayesCovertAttention

-**This code is also under licence: see LICENCE.txt**
+**This code is also under licence: see LICENCE.txt.**

-Code associated with the paper:
+This is the Matlab code associated with my paper:

-**Vincent (in press) [Bayesian accounts of covert selective attention: A tutorial review]() Attention, Perception, & Psychophysics.
-DOI: 10.3758/s13414-014-0830-0 **
+Vincent (in press) [Bayesian accounts of covert selective attention: A tutorial review]() Attention, Perception, & Psychophysics.
+DOI: 10.3758/s13414-014-0830-0

 If you find the paper and/or code useful, the best way to thank me is by citing me :)

-## Problems, suggests?
+## Problems, suggestions?
 Hopefully the code I provide here will be of use to people.
 If you have problems or require clarifications then I will try to be as responsive as possible.
 My preferred way of dealing with request is for you to create a GitHub issue.
 But feel free to email as well.

 ## Overview